bopopescu/stec/README.md

 # stec
-A web application for technology enthusiasts
+A web application for student technology enthusiasts